AirConsole/airconsole-view-manager/README.md

 Include the airconsole javascript API file and the airconsole-view-manager.js file

-For example on a controller:
+For example in controller.html:

+HTML:

 ```html